- Strategic framework

 The Jean Monnet sub-programme was a component of LLP focusing on European integration.
 It consisted of three key activities:

-These were complemented by conferences, thematic groups, and policy support within the Directorate-General for Education and Culture (DG EAC).
+These were complemented by conferences, thematic groups, and policy support within the Directorate-General for Education, Youth, Sport and Culture.

 The Leonardo da Vinci sub-programme funded practical projects in the field of vocational education and training.
 Initiatives ranged from those providing work-related training to individuals, to larger cooperation efforts.